Skip to content

 Script Description

-cd web && npm run dev Start dev server with hot-reload
+make web-dev Start dev server with hot-reload

-cd web && npm run build Build for production
+npm run web:build Build for production (direct)

-cd web && npm test Run Vitest tests
+npm run web:test Run Vitest tests (direct)

 Makefile Targets